Sport in Afghanistan: Football

+Football is the most popular sport in Afghanistan.
+Beside its indoor type (futsal), it is played in almost every province.
 The Afghanistan national football team was formed in 1922, joining FIFA in 1948 and the Asian Football Confederation (AFC) in 1954.
 Afghanistan's only appearance and first FIFA international match was at the Olympic Games football tournament in the 1948 Summer Olympic Games when they played Luxembourg on 26 July 1948 and lost 6–0.
-Although it did not play in any international games from 1984 to 2003 due to internal conflicts, it is striving and hoping to make it to FIFA one day.
+Although it did not play in any international games from 1984 to 2003 due to internal conflicts, it is striving to improve its world ranking.
 The national stadium, which was built during the reign of King Amanullah Khan, has been used for football matches between teams from different provinces of the country as well as neighboring countries.
 In the national level, football matches are played between provinces or regions.
-The Afghanistan women's national football team was formed in 2007.
-During the 2011 SAFF Championship, the Afghan team marked its first win over Nepal.